Search For AC Refrigerant That Fit Your Vehicle

 Tools required

-• AC manifold gauge set with hoses
+• AC manifold gauge set

-• Refrigerant recovery machine (if replacing)
+• Refrigerant recovery machine

-• Digital scale for measuring refrigerant
+• Digital scale

 • Safety glasses and gloves

-• UV leak detection dye and light
+• UV dye and leak detection light

-• Torque wrench for fittings
+• Thread sealant for fittings

 When to use a shop instead